 Useful information on choosing your first year modules

-As a student on a Mathematics degree, you will automatically be registered onto four core (compulsory) modules: Calculus & Probability I, Linear Algebra I, Analysis I and Programming & Dynamics I. You then choose two optional modules, which can be from those offered by the Maths department or by any other department in the university.
+As a student on a Mathematics degree, you will automatically be registered onto seven core (compulsory) modules: Calculus I, Linear Algebra I, Analysis I, Probability I, Statistics I, Programming I, and Dynamics I. You then choose one optional module, which can be Discrete Mathematics - offered by the Maths department, or by any other department in the university.
 There is a wide range of courses available, so you should be sure of finding something that suits your interests.

 Further information on all of the modules offered by the Maths department can be found on our module description pages.